dotnet-presentations/build-2025-lab305/1-Overview/README.md

 ![](../images/Configure.jpg)

-3. [] Select **Multiple Startup Projects** and configure the launch profile to **Start** the `MyHbridApp` with the **Debug Target** set to _Windows Machine_ and set the `MyHybridApp.Web` to **Start without debugging** with the **Debug Target** set to _https_.
+3. [] Select **Multiple Startup Projects** and configure the launch profile to **Start** the **MyHbridApp** with the **Debug Target** set to _Windows Machine_ and set the **MyHybridApp.Web** to **Start without debugging** with the **Debug Target** set to _https_.

-4. Name the Launch profile `Windows+Web` then Click **OK**.
+4. Name the Launch profile **Windows+Web** then Click **OK**.

 ![](../images/Startup.jpg)

 5. Make sure the launch profile is selected and then click **Start** `F5` to start debugging.
 A web browser and a Windows app will launch.
 Notice that the functionality of the apps are exactly the same.
-They both share all of their UI with the shared Razor Class Library `MyHybridApp.Shared`.
+They both share all of their UI with the shared Razor Class Library **MyHybridApp.Shared**.
 The only difference is the Home page displays a different message depending on what device you are on.

 ### Tour of the code
-1. [] **`MyHybridApp` .NET MAUI client**
+1. [] **MyHybridApp .NET MAUI client**
     - Explore the project structure in the Solution Explorer.
 This project is a blend of Blazor and .NET MAUI source code.
-        - `wwwroot` is where the static web assets are located like application-wide CSS and `index.html` file that is used as the root of the BlazorWebView.
+        - **wwwroot** is where the static web assets are located like application-wide CSS and **index.html** file that is used as the root of the BlazorWebView.
-        - `Platforms` folder is where any device-specific code that you may need to configure belongs.
+        - **Platforms** folder is where any device-specific code that you may need to configure belongs.
-        - `Resources` are where all the .NET MAUI static assets that end up on the devices belong like splash screens and images or any other raw files you need to put on the device.
+        - **Resources** are where all the .NET MAUI static assets that end up on the devices belong like splash screens and images or any other raw files you need to put on the device.
-    - Open up this project's `.csproj` file by double-clicking on the project name in the Solution Explorer.
+    - Open up this project's **.csproj** file by double-clicking on the project name in the Solution Explorer.
 Notice that the project is multi-targeted for Android, iOS, MacCatalyst and Windows (Windows will only build if you are on Windows):
-    ```code
+    ```xml
    <TargetFrameworks>net9.0-android;net9.0-ios;net9.0-maccatalyst</TargetFrameworks>
    <TargetFrameworks Condition="$([MSBuild]::IsOSPlatform('windows'))">$(TargetFrameworks);net9.0-windows10.0.19041.0</TargetFrameworks>
     ```
-    - Open the `MainPage.xaml` and note the `BlazorWebView` MAUI control.
+    - Open the **MainPage.xaml** and note the **BlazorWebView** MAUI control.
 This template sets the application to be a single WebView and all the UI comes from Blazor.
 However, you could add more native controls to the .NET MAUI client as necessary with XAML here.
-    ```code
+    ```xml
     <BlazorWebView x:Name="blazorWebView" HostPage="wwwroot/index.html">
         <BlazorWebView.RootComponents>
             <RootComponent Selector="#app" ComponentType="{x:Type shared:Routes}" />
         </BlazorWebView.RootComponents>
     </BlazorWebView>
     ```
-    - Open up the `MauiProgram.cs`, the starting point that configures the builder that creates the `MauiApp`.
+    - Open up the **MauiProgram.cs**, the starting point that configures the builder that creates the **MauiApp**.
 This is where your app services are created.
 Services used by the shared UI may need to be specific implementations depending on where it's running.
 In that case we can use the interface injection pattern.
-This template provides an example called `FormFactor` that returns information about the device the app is running on.
+This template provides an example called **FormFactor** that returns information about the device the app is running on.

     ```csharp
     builder.Services.AddSingleton<IFormFactor, FormFactor>();
     ```
-    - Open the `Services\FormFactor.cs` in the MAUI client.
+    - Open the **Services\FormFactor.cs** in the MAUI client.
 Here it uses the MAUI abstraction layer to return information about the device.
-This same code handles the 4 platforms that the MAUI client targets using the [`Microsoft.Maui.Devices`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.devices?view=net-maui-9.0) namespace.
+This same code handles the 4 platforms that the MAUI client targets using the [`Microsoft.Maui.Devices`](https://learn.microsoft.com/dotnet/api/microsoft.maui.devices) namespace.
     ```csharp
     public class FormFactor : IFormFactor
     {